 Also, investigate liability insurance to protect yourself from business risk.
 There is specific coverage just for accountants that protects from financial losses resulting in claims of negligence, errors, or missions while you are performing your role.

 Too often, recessions result in cutbacks and job losses.
 This means that more people are seeking employment during recessions.
 It’s hard for one person’s resume to gain attention amongst the clutter of other applicants.
 Being a professional resume writer helps meet this current and growing need.
 Your expertise can ensure that candidates are using the necessary keywords and showcasing their skills and experiences.
-This provides them with the best chances to be noticed and considered for a job.
+This provides them with the best chances to get consideration for a job.

 During recessions, people become increasingly frugal with their money.
-Therefore, discount stores become even more popular as people seek the everyday items they need – and even the little luxuries they want – without spending a lot.
+Therefore, discount stores become recession-proof businesses as people seek the everyday items they need – and even the little luxuries they want – without spending a lot.

 You can begin your business entirely online with apps like Etsy or Shopify – without the demands and expenses of a traditional brick-and-mortar location.
 Also, this approach allows you to start as small as you’d like and increase what you offer as your business grows.